complexlogic/flex-launcher/README.md

 This will output a logfile named ```flex-launcher.log``` in the same directory as ```flex-launcher.exe``` on Windows, and in ```~/.local/share/flex-launcher``` on Linux.

 ## Contributing
+Contributions are welcome.
+For new features, create a discussion thread before starting work.
+Pull requests for bugfixes can be submitted without any prior coordination.

-Contributions are welcome for bugfixes and new features.
-Please keep code formatted to [2 space K&R style](https://gist.github.com/jesseschalken/0f47a2b5a738ced9c845).
+Please keep code formatted to 4 space K&R style for consistency.

 ## Documentation
 Here is a list of available documentation: